Frequently Asked Questions about Wenlin

 If you have trouble getting your browser to copy Chinese texts correctly, you can try using the browser's "View Source" command before copying and pasting.
 Another method is to use the browser's "Save As" command to save the text in a file on disk.
 Then you can open that file using Wenlin's Open command.

 If you have trouble moving Chinese text from your web browser to Wenlin, TRY A DIFFERENT BROWSER!
-If you're using Internet Explorer, try Netscape or some other browser, or vice-versa.
-Also try newer (or older) versions of your browsers.
 There are huge differences in how browsers manage, or damage, Chinese text, and when they damage it, wow, they really put it through the blender!
 (Here's an example of what can happen: using Internet Explorer 5.2 for Mac OS X, a particular Chinese website, using GB encoding, was displayed correctly, but the Copy command in Internet Explorer seemed to put only nonsense on the clipboard, anyway not GB or Unicode.
 For the same website, Netscape 6.2 for Mac OS X worked perfectly, displaying the Chinese text with a better font, and copying it to the clipboard correctly and with automatic conversion to Unicode, and when pasted into Wenlin it was perfect.
 But, with other versions, operating systems, websites, encodings, etc., the situtation may be reversed: Internet Explorer may work when Netscape doesn't.)

 If nothing seems to work, please contact Wenlin Institute, and let us know the details such as your operating system (Windows or Macintosh), what browser(s) you're using (including the version numbers), the URL (web address) of the Chinese texts you want to view, and what other software you are using (if any) to make Chinese characters visible in the web browser.